ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 with the following example.
 Suppose that `A` is a matrix, and users evaluate the matrix-matrix multiplication `A = A*A`.
-The expression `A = A + A` could work fine with expression templates, since matrix addition has no dependencies across different entries of the matrix.
+The expression `A = A + A` could work fine with expression templates, since matrix addition has no dependencies across different output matrix elements.
 Computing `A(i,j)` on the left-hand side only requires reading the value `A(i,j)` on the right-hand side.
 In contrast, for the matrix multiplication `A = A*A`, computing `A(i,j)` on the left-hand side